Welcome

 - Dedicated IP Addresses – If your target environment is public (open to the Internet) but protected by a firewall.

-Both these features will allow you to run your tests in multiple environment configurations.
-For more information, contact our team.
+Both of these features will allow you to run your tests in multiple environment configurations.
+Contact our team for more information.

 How to install a Kafka cluster with Docker

-If you don’t have access to a Kafka cluster, you can start one on a server using Docker.
+If you can’t access a Kafka cluster, you can use Docker to start one on a server.
 You can use this Docker Compose configuration file to configure a Kafka cluster.

 To start this Kafka cluster, create a docker-compose.yml file, copy the contents above and paste it into the file, then run it with: